Biology and Health Division

 Technological resources

-BioCampus Montpellier is a Research Support Unit Research UAR 3426 CNRS – US 09 INSERM – UM) for the Biology-Health and Agronomy/Environment/Biodiversity clusters.
-It brings together 12 high-level technology platforms.
-The UAR offers its services to research units as well as industrial companies.
+BioCampus BioCampus Montpellier is a Research Support Unit Research UAR 3426 CNRS – US 09 INSERM – UM) within the Biology-Health and Agronomy/Environment/Biodiversity Clusters.
+It comprises 12 state-of-the-art technology platforms.
+The UAR provides services to research units as well as to industry.

-UAR CEMIPAI – Center for the Study of Infectious Diseases and Anti-Infectious Pharmacology
+UAR CEMIPAI – Center for the Study of Infectious Diseases and Anti-Infective Pharmacology

-UAR 3725 CEMIPAI is a service platform under the supervision of the CNRS and the University of Montpellier.
-It offers in vitro research services on viruses, bacteria, prions, microorganisms, and highly pathogenic class 3 toxins.
+UAR 3725 CEMIPAI is a service platform operated by the CNRS and the University of Montpellier.
+It provides in vitro research services on highly pathogenic Class 3 viruses, bacteria, prions, microorganisms, and toxins.

-Platform: CECEMA – Center for Experimental Animal Breeding and Conditioning
+Platform: CECEMA – Center for Experimental Breeding and Conditioning of Animal Models

-The CECEMA technical platform is a shared service of the University of Montpellier; it is part of the RAM (Montpellier Animal Facilities Network) and is designed to house animals needed for scientific research and teaching.
+The CECEMA technical platform is a shared service of the University of Montpellier; it is part of the RAM (Montpellier Animal Facility Network) and is designed to house animals required for scientific research and teaching.

 Platform affiliated with the Biology-Health Cluster: BNIF – BioNanoImaging Foundry

-The BNIF technology platform at the University of Montpellier has state-of-the-art equipment that research teams in instrumentation, methodology, image processing, biology-health, and plant physiology use and continue to develop.
-The platform is formally attached to the MIPS department, but by its very nature, it interacts extensively with the other Biology-Health, Agronomy, and Chemistry clusters, which are the main users of the tools.
+The BNIF technology platform at the University of Montpellier is equipped with state-of-the-art equipment that research teams in instrumentation, methodology, image processing, biology-health, and plant physiology utilize and continue to develop.
+The platform is formally affiliated with the MIPS department, but by nature, it interacts extensively with the other Biology-Health, Agronomy, and Chemistry clusters, which are the primary users of the tools.

 Pricing